-DISCLAIMER: I was provided with a full-sized sample of OrganicGirl 100% Baby Kale in exchange for this blog post, but I was not provided with any other form of compensation.
-I’m grateful for the opportunity to sample their new product, and all opinions and thoughts in this post are my own.
+Disclosure: I was provided with a full-sized sample of OrganicGirl 100% Baby Kale, which went into the chicken kale tortellini soup.
+No any other form of compensation was received.
+I’m grateful for the opportunity to sample their new product, and all thoughts in this post are my own.

-If you ask me, I’ll tell you that not much goes better with a great bowl of soup than crusty sourdough bread and a crispy, crunchy salad.
+If you ask me, I’ll tell you that not much goes better with a great bowl of chicken tortellini soup than some homemade biscuits and a crispy, crunchy salad.
 Using this baby kale made for a SUPER easy, delicious, and incredibly healthy dinner.
-I used it in the soup AND the salad!
+I used it in the soup and in the salad!

 FOOD FACTS: KALE